 Raw seafood will limit the production of estradiol and estrone by the gut flora, and this confers major advantages to human females as they age.
 These are commonly found in humans who eat large amounts of undercooked seafood.
 This is one reason Asian women have markedly lower rates of breast cancer compared to western women.
 Both of these estrogens are been shown to have links to many human diseases when other systems are out of their allosteric hormonal balance.
 Food is either a slow killing poison or a healing miracle for humans.

 In 2005, Dr. Cunnane found that eating one kilogram (1/2 pound) of shellfish from mollusks and crustaceans is all that is needed to meet these requirements to fuel human brain growth.
 Shellfish happens to be found in shallow water sources and was known to be abundant in the Rift Zone coastal fossils.
 Cunnane’s data also was in line with what Cordain reported from 1999 to 2005, but Dr. Cunnane went further with this data.

 The classic neurodegenerative disease of modern man is Alzheimer’s disease.
-After reading this blog you should realize precisely why it is overwhelming modern humans.
-They have a huge deficiency of all the brain specific nutrients in their diet while they are eating foods that are man made that steepen the onset of the disease, namely refind carbs, grains, and industrial PUFA’s that are oxidized easily.
+After reading this blog you should realize precisely why it is overwhelming for modern humans.
+They have a huge deficiency of all the brain specific nutrients in their diet while they are eating foods that are man-made that steepen the onset of the disease, namely refined carbs, grains, and industrial PUFA’s that are oxidized easily.
 Read this on Alzheimer’s Disease for more details about this disease.

 Where we came from initially had to be the seacoast because there are no sources of several of the brain specific nutrients in places inland and over mountains.
 This also follows how Homo migrated out of Africa by following coastal waters.
 There is a lot of evidence that we brought elephants with us on that journey to make passage.
 And yes, you can fish off the back of an elephant in case you were wondering and dive for oysters too.